Remembering Lydia

 Early last year Lydia Cassady, a devoted mother of two teenagers and a certified clinical medical assistant, was preparing to flee the abuse of her longtime partner and father of her children.
 He shot and killed her in their home before she could escape.

 “She was my younger sister, 12 years younger, so I kind of raised her,” shares Carolyn Hundley.
 “She was so creative.
-If you needed something fixed, an outfit made, a wreath for your door, she could do it.”
+If you needed something fixed, an outfit made, a wreath for your door, she could do it.
+Lydia’s middle name was Blanche, so everyone called her Aunt B. She had tons of stuff with bumblebees on it.”

 After Lydia’s death, Carolyn received a call from an advocate at our shelter offering support.
 Darlene, our executive director, attended Lydia’s funeral service, an act of kindness that touched the family.